 AANENY now has office space located at Residential Resources of NY, 14 New York Road, Plattsburgh, NY 12903.
 OFFICE HOURS are Mondays: 8:30 am – 11:30 am and Wednesdays: 2:30 pm – 5:30 pm.
 Our Program Coordinator, Jessica Perry, may be reached at 518-354-7000.
 Please, call in advance to confirm hours or to schedule time to meet with Jessica, if need be.
 If mailing anything to us, please, continue to use PO Box 1884, Plattsburgh, NY 12901.

-If you would like to receive notifications from the Autism Alliance
+Please complete this form if you would like to receive notifications from Autism Alliance.